adnammit/notes/web_dev.md

         * JS transpiling
         * minification
         * live reloading
+    - installation:
+        * install globally in your development environment
+        * for each project, install gulp and gulp utils into dev dependencies
+    - getting started:
+        * all activity is monitored from one gulpfile.js which tells gulp all its tasks, what they are and when to do them
 * node.js
     - open source, cross platform environment for developing server-side applications
 * sass/LESS